Paddy McAloon: Early life

 McAloon was born and grew up in Witton Gilbert in County Durham, England.
 He was trained to be a Catholic priest before deciding on a career in music.

 Career

 Prefab Sprout enjoyed success in the 1980s and early 1990s and peaked commercially with "The King of Rock 'N' Roll", which was a top ten single in the UK singles chart.

 In a 1991 interview with Rolling Stone during the Jordan: The Comeback world tour, McAloon said he had never seen a positive royalty cheque for his work with Prefab Sprout.

 "We lost money touring England.
 We’ll lose money touring Europe.
 And I nearly gave myself a heart attack making the record.
 But when we finished it, I was thrilled to bits because we’d done it.
 This is the biggie.
 And I thought, if I never get to make a record again, at least this is something I can be proud of."

-Songs written by McAloon have also been recorded by Kylie Minogue ("If You Don't Love Me"), Wendy Matthews ("God Watch Over You" and "Ride"), Sondre Lerche ("Nightingales" – the song appeared in "From Langley Park to Memphis" and Lerche sang it with the Faces Down Quartet as a tribute to Prefab Sprout), Danny Seward ("Home (Where The Heart Is)"), Momus ("Green Isaac Pt.
-2"), and various songs for Jimmy Nail.
-"God Watch Over You" has also been covered by Frances Ruffelle.

-"When Love Breaks Down" has been covered by The Zombies, Lisa Stansfield, and Snow Patrol.
-In 2008, the covers album Independents Day 08 included a version of "Bonny" performed by McAloon's label-mate Tom Smith of Editors.